karth878/TimelineProject/expanded_internet_timeline.md

 **Ethical/Societal Concern:** The adoption of TCP/IP raised early questions about who should govern global network standards and resources.
 It highlighted tensions between American control over core internet infrastructure and the increasingly international nature of the network.

-**Suggested Graphic:** A network topology map from 1983 showing the ARPANET structure after TCP/IP implementation, or a historical photograph of Jon Postel, Vint Cerf, or other TCP/IP developers.

 ## 1989: World Wide Web Invented
 **Description:** While working at CERN in Switzerland, British computer scientist Tim Berners-Lee proposed an information management system that would become the World Wide Web.
 He developed the core components including HTML (HyperText Markup Language), HTTP (HyperText Transfer Protocol), and the concept of URLs (Uniform Resource Locators), creating a system for linking and accessing documents across the internet.